Using 3D Viewer on HoloLens (1st gen)

 FBX files can be opened from OneDrive by using the OneDrive app on HoloLens.
 Be sure you've installed OneDrive using Microsoft Store app on HoloLens and that you've already uploaded the FBX file to OneDrive on your PC.

-- Launch OneDrive on HoloLens and select the FBX file to open it in 3D Viewer Beta.
+- Launch OneDrive on HoloLens and select the FBX file to open it in 3D Viewer.

-- Launch 3D Viewer Beta, air tap to show the toolbar, and select Open File.
+- Launch 3D Viewer, air tap to show the toolbar, and select Open File.
 OneDrive will launch, allowing you to select an FBX file.

 I see a warning when I open a 3D model

-You will see a warning if you attempt to open a 3D model that contains features that are not supported by 3D Viewer Beta, or if the model is too complex and performance may be affected.
-3D Viewer Beta will still load the 3D model, but performance or visual fidelity may be compromised.
+You will see a warning if you attempt to open a 3D model that contains features that are not supported by 3D Viewer, or if the model is too complex and performance may be affected.
+3D Viewer will still load the 3D model, but performance or visual fidelity may be compromised.

 I see a warning and the 3D model doesn't load